Wants to get a date?

 The second guy showed up as powerful, based on the way he dressed and how he walked into the room.
 He showed up with presence by flirting and engaging the woman, and warmth by showing an interest in her.
 By joking and flirting, he showed her that she was getting his attention and his time.

 Confidence is great.
-Confidence without charisma is pretty much an enhanced version of whatever other social vibe the guy is giving off, and that could be the vibe of creepiness, anger, awkwardness, or whatever.
+However, confidence without charisma is pretty much an enhanced version of whatever other social vibe the guy is giving off, and that could be the vibe of creepiness, anger, awkwardness, or whatever.